-Its just not an anime convention unless Crunchyroll has some kind of presence.
-While they provided the swag bag and hosted several premiers during the weekend, they also had a shop selling all kinds of awesome memorabilia.
-Fans could pick up some awesome t-shirts or hoodies at their booth or just look around.
+Its just not an anime convention without Crunchyroll.
+Besides hosting several premiers during the weekend, they also had a shop selling all kinds of memorabilia exclusive to Anime Expo.
+Fans could pick up some awesome t-shirts or hoodies at their booth or pick up some free convention swag.

-Anyone who wanted to pick up some sweet hentai could stop by FAKKU booth.
-Only open to anyone 18 years or older, visitors could have their picture taken in front of a wall of hentai or purchase some artwork.
+Anyone who wanted to pick up some sweet hentai swag could wait in line to enter FAKKU booth.
+Only open to anyone 18 years or older, visitors could have their picture taken in front of a wall of hentai or purchase some lewd artwork or merchandise.

-From table-top games to video games and more, there was no shortage of activities during the weekend.
-Being bored during this weekend had to be a personal choice and a sign of one being a buzz kill.
+From table-top along with video games to cosplay gatherings and more, there was no shortage of activities at Anime Expo 2019.
+Given that there was so much to enjoy, being bored had to be a personal choice (and a sign of being a buzz kill).
 Here are some of the activities one could stumble upon:

-While not organized by the Anime Expo staff, there were random moments in which guests would participate in a raid in Pokemon Go.
-With several gyms near by and a Community Day that allowed players a two hour window to catch Articuno, there were moments were convention guest would get together to participate in these raids.
+While not organized by the Anime Expo staff, there were random moments in which guests would participate in a Pokemon Go raid.
+With several gyms near the convention center, there were moments were guests would get together to participate in raids.